AUTOMATIC1111/stable-diffusion-webui/README.md

 ### Fork does differ in few things

+- New installer
 - New logger
 - New error and exception handlers
+- Enhanced environment tuning
+- Optimized startup and models lazy-loading
 - Built-in performance profiler
-- Enhanced environment tuning
 - Updated libraries to latest known compatible versions
 - Includes opinionated **System** and **Options** configuration
 - Does not rely on `Accelerate` as it only affects distributed systems
-- Optimized startup
   Gradio web server will be initialized much earlier which model load is done in the background
   Faster model loading plus ability to fallback on corrupt models
 - Uses simplified folder structure